wsbctechnicalblog/wsbctechnicalblog.github.io/content/back-to-basics-azdo-backlog-automation.md

 ---

-Have you discovered and used this nifty automation rule?
+Have you discovered and are you enjoying this nifty automation rule?